Wolf3s/xbmc4xbox-python/python/Doc/library/re.rst

 ^^^^^^^^^^^^^^^^^^^

 :func:`findall` matches *all* occurrences of a pattern, not just the first one as :func:`search` does.
-For example, if a writer wanted to find all of the adverbs in some text, they might use :func:`findall` in the following manner:
+For example, if one was a writer and wanted to find all of the adverbs in some text, he or she might use :func:`findall` in the following manner:

    >>> text = "He was carefully disguised but captured quickly by police."